AnaHristian/intro_to_machine_learning/README.md

 ### Clustering - Unsupervised Learning

-Learn about what unsupervised learning and find out how to use scikit-learn's k-means algorithm in the [`enron_clustering`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/enron_clustering.ipynb) Jupyter Notebook.
+Learn about what unsupervised learning is and find out how to use scikit-learn's k-means algorithm in the [`enron_clustering`](https://github.com/AnaHristian/intro_to_machine_learning/blob/master/enron_clustering.ipynb) Jupyter Notebook.